junghyun87/my-dictionary/README.md

 I frequently use [올ㅋ사전](http://allkdic.xoul.kr/), but it does not provide another dictionary that I also frequently use, and I cannot add new dictionary, so I made it.

 ## Download
 * Currently, MacOS version is available.
-You can download it [here](https://github.com/junghyun87/my-dictionary/releases/download/v0.2/my-dictionary.zip).
+You can download it [here](https://github.com/junghyun87/my-dictionary/releases/download/v0.2/my-dictionary.zip) or in the [releases page](https://github.com/junghyun87/my-dictionary/releases).

 ## Features